-The District was originally established through adoption of City Ordinance 182910 on February 26 2014, and started its operational term on January 1, 2014 and expired on December 31, 2018.
-On May 12, 2015 City Council passed Ordinance 183576, modifying the first BID term.
-The second term began on January 1, 2019 and is set to expire on December 31, 2023.
-The proponents propose to renew the District for a 7-year term beginning January 1, 2024 and ending December 31, 2030.
+The District was originally established through adoption of City Ordinance 174251 on September 21, 2001, and started its first operational term on January 1, 2002; its second operational term began on January 1, 2007; its third operational term began on January 1, 2010 and is set to expire on December 31, 2019.
+The proponents propose to renew the District for a 5-year term beginning January 1, 2020 and ending December 31, 2024.

-The proposed District is being established in accordance with the provisions of the Property and Business Improvement District Law of 1994 (Section 36600 et seq., Streets and Highways Code, State of California) (State Law), which allows for the establishment of a district in which operations would be supported by revenue collected from property owners in the district.
-The State Law allows for business improvement districts to renew by completing the same formation steps as the original establishment.
+The Property and Business Improvement District Law of 1994 (Section 36600 et seg., Streets and Highways Code, State of California)("State Law") allows for business improvement districts to renew by completing the same formation steps as the original establishment.
 This District is being reestablished in accordance with the provisions of State Law, which allows for the establishment of a district in which operations would be supported by revenue collected from property owners in the district.